crosscompute/crosscompute-docs/docs/automation-framework/README.md

 command: python x.py {input_folder} {output_folder} {log_folder} {debug_folder}
 ```

-Here is an example of a simple script that uses command-line arguments and a corresponding configuration file to define a web-based tool.
+Here is an example of a simple script that uses command-line arguments to define a web-based tool.

 **Script (`run.py`)**